Skip to main content

 userEmailstringThe user’s email address.

-Security considerations
+Security

-Node.js SDK
+Node.js SDK reference

-Full reference for generateHashedToken() and other methods.
+Full reference for generateHashedToken() and the rest of the API.

-Firebase authentication
+Firebase auth